NYULibraries/sdr-documentation/accessioning-workflow.md

 ## 6b.
 Retrieve the bitstream URLs to plug into our metadata records

 Now that we have uploaded all of the bitstreams to the FDA successfully, we can use **SdrFriend** to retrieve the existing bitstream download URLs, which are important elements for GeoBlacklight metadata.
 In order to do this, run the following command:

 ```bash
 bundle exec rake metadata:bithydrate[/Users/andrewbattista/Downloads/UAE_metadata_final.csv,/Users/andrewbattista/Downloads/UAE_collection_bitstreams.csv]
 # The first part should be a .CSV file that you have.
 Given the logic of the workflow, it will likely be the same .CSV that you've been using throughout this process to create FDA metadata, GeoBlacklight metadata, etc. The second part of this command generates a new CSV (here you tell it where you want the new file to be)
 ```

 After running the command, open up the newly created bitstreams CSV with Atom or Excel, copy the bitstream URLs, and stick them back into the main metadata CSV template in Google Sheets that you have been working on.
-Now that you have done this, you have all of the required elements for finalized GeoBlacklight metadata (assuming that you have also taken care of the Solr bounding boxes).
+Now that you have done this, you have all of the required elements for finalized GeoBlacklight metadata (assuming that you have also taken care of the Solr bounding boxes; if you haven't gotten the bounding boxes yet, now is a good time to do it).

 ## 7. Finalize GeoBlacklight Metadata Records and export them as .JSON

 Now that you have a completely filled out CSV, use **SdrFriend** to transform it into a single JSON file.
-First, download or save the file you're working on as a CSV.
+First, download or save the file you're working on as a CSV (again, remembering to not have numbers or spaces in the filename).
 Then, run the following command:

 ```bash
 bundle exec rake metadata:csv_to_json[/Users/sgb334/Downloads/eastview_files.csv,/Users/sgb334/Downloads/eastview_files_singlefile.json]